 The main room upstairs overlooks the 18th green and the 1st and 10th tees and is adorned with many Club Trophies from over the years.
 However, it also provides spectacular views across the Crouch Valley and the River Crouch.

-The bar staff were friendly and welcoming and the kitchen staff will cater to most tastes with affordable snacks and food.
+The bar staff are friendly and welcoming and the kitchen staff will cater to most tastes with affordable snacks and food.

 Downstairs is a VERY small Pro Shop (enough to fit a desk and a fridge) but chat with ‘Ken’ and he will welcome you with plenty of news regarding the course and the club.